Since ancient times, people have used oils to condition, heal and treat skin disorders.

 The properties we are evaluating here are "occlusive", "emollient" and "humectant".
 The role of fatty acids will be discussed in a future post.

 "Emollient" oils lubricate the skin and fill in the gaps between skin cells making it feel smoother.
 Emolliency reduces evaporation and helps keep skin soft and pliable.
-All fruit, nut and seed oils have both emollient + humectant properties.
+All fruit, nut and seed oils have both emollient + occlusive properties.
 But some are considered to have more emollient properties than others.

 If you apply oils to dry skin without getting the water part right, then trapping zero moisture under the skin leaves you with, well, with zero moisture and still dehydrated skin with an oil layer on top of it.